reagro/carob-data/source/download.rst

 Download
 ========

 From this page you can download aggregated data.
-Currently only the "Response to fertilizer" group is made available here, but more will follow.
+Currently only the "fertilizer" and "maize_trials" groups are available here, but more will follow.
 Note that here you can only download data that has a Creative Commons `license <licenses.html>`_.

 To get the other aggregated datasets, you can download and process the sources yourself.
 See `this page <compile.html>`_ for instructions.

 Note that the data available here are new.
 They represent our first attempt to standardize widely variable data.
-There will likely be some errors from the orginial data that remain, or errors that we have introduced.
-We are aiming to provide cleaner and better documented datasets durig the course of 2024.
+There will likely be some errors from the original data that remain, or errors that we have introduced.
+We are aiming to provide cleaner and better documented datasets during the course of 2024.

 .. raw:: html